mvpache/Ramble/README.md

 }

 NEED: some kind of schema for ratings as they will need to be accessed by users, and aggregated by a movie's page

+START: get a basic get route, connect it to an mlab account